row56/headlinecontext/README.md

 Throughout the project, additional enhancements will be implemented, including:

-- Integration: Combining the detection and generation modules into a unified, end-to-end pipeline
+- Integration: Combining the detection and generation modules into an end-to-end pipeline
-- Refinement: Further fine-tuning of the classification and summarization models based on extensive experiments
+- Refinement: Further fine-tuning of the classification and summarization models based
-- Extended Evaluation: Incorporating human evaluations alongside automatic metrics like ROUGE and BERTScore
+- Extended Evaluation: Incorporating human evaluations as well as automatic metrics like ROUGE and BERTScore
 - Distant Supervision: Exploring distant and weak supervision techniques to improve training on limited labeled data
 - (Limited) Scalability: Optimizing the pipeline to handle larger datasets and real-world news articles
 - Documentation: Regular updates to code documentation and experimental results to ensure reproducibility